Kim-Sha/monte-carlo-hospital-sim/README.md

 # monte-carlo-hospital-sim
-Discrete-even simulation (DES) of the patient flow through hospital operating rooms to generate a random dataset. __Note that the generated dataset is entirely fabricated__.
+Discrete-event simulation (DES) of the patient flow through hospital operating rooms to generate a random dataset. __Note that the generated dataset is entirely fabricated__.
-The generated dataset was originally visualized using a particular process visualization package (such as ProM or Celonis).
+The generated dataset was originally visualized using a particular process visualization package (similar to ProM or Celonis).
 Due to the proprietary nature this process mining software, only the discrete-event simulation is contained within this repository.
+To compensate, the following outline of the process is included to aid your understanding in the flow of patients through the simulated hospital:

 <img src="images/sim_overview.png" width=600 align="middle">